 Owakudani and the black eggs

 The valley is also known for its black eggs (called kurotamago) which are said to add seven years to your life when you eat one.
-I don’t know if this is true or not, but it is certainly worth to try.
-By the way, the black eggs are just regular eggs that are boiled in a hot spring pond which contains iron and the shell turns into black.
-It is safe to eat them, don’t worry about that, but you can only find this black eggs in Owakudani.
+I don’t know if this is true or not, but it is certainly worth trying.
+By the way, the black eggs are just regular eggs that are boiled in a hot spring pond that contains iron and the shell turns black.
+It is safe to eat them, don’t worry about that, but you can only find these black eggs in Owakudani.
 They are not sold anywhere else.

 Link to the official page about black eggs >>